alfredh2/SalaryAnalysis/README.md

 ## Dataset
 The dataset used in this project is from [Kaggle's Salary Prediction Data](https://www.kaggle.com/datasets/mrsimple07/salary-prediction-data/data).
 It includes features such as education level, years of experience, location, job title, age, gender, and salary.
 The dataset is synthetic and collected via simulation.

-## Model
-We analyze the relationship between years of experience and salary using various visualizations and statistical methods.
-The analysis explores how this relationship changes based on different education levels.

 ## Installation
 To run this project, follow these steps: